AT&T

 Reduced dwell on upper-level pages — customers finding answers faster.

 The content existed.
-The opportunity was making it easier to find.
+The opportunity was making it findable.

 Research & Discovery